Introduction of bar examinations in the Maldives

 - Maldivian Legal System

-The exact time will be announced in due course.
+BE2023 is scheduled to October/November 2023.
+The exact date and time will be announced in due course.

 The following sample questions illustrate the kind of questions that appear on BE2022.
 Each question is followed by 4 suggested answers of which candidates should select the single best answer.
 The answer key is at the bottom of the PDF document.